WE ARE EXHIBITING AT EQUIFEST, PLEASE EXPECT A 2 DAY DELAY ON DISPATCH

 Warning – you may find some of the before photos at the end of this blog post distressing.

-What is Mud Fever?
+What is Mud Fever / Greasy Heel?

-How do horses get Mud Fever?
+How do horses get Mud Fever / Greasy Heel?

-Mud Fever and Rain Scald are most common in the winter or rainy season when horses are exposed to wet and muddy conditions.
+Mud Fever / Greasy Heel and Rain Scald are most common in the winter or rainy season.
 The constant dampness softens the skin, and that makes it prone to damage such as abrasions, small cuts, scrapes, and cracking.
 It’s this broken skin that lets bacteria in.

 While more than one horse on the same pasture is often affected, Mud Fever isn’t contagious.
 Some soil types are more prone to hosting these bacteria than others, which leads to the whole herd often being afflicted.

-How is Mud Fever be treated?
+How can Mud Fever / Greasy Heel be treated?

 Should the scabs be removed?